ETC: A Review of General Semantics

 ETC: A Review of General Semantics is our quarterly journal devoted to publishing material which contributes to and advances the understanding of language, thought, and behavior.

-ETC: A Review of General Semantics is a journal founded in 1943 by the International Society for General Semantics.
+ETC: A Review of General Semantics was founded in 1943 by the International Society for General Semantics.

 We are interested in approaches to the nature of language, how we make what we call meaning, and how we can be better meaning-makers through an understanding of the relationships among symbols, mind, meaning, language, thought, and culture.

-Submissions fall into four main areas, keeping in mind, of course, that these categories are tentative, artificial, and subject to revision.
+Submissions fall into four main areas — keeping in mind, of course, that these categories are tentative, artificial, and subject to revision.
 The categories are meant to express the broad range of possible contributions, not limit them.
 Contributors are not required to specify which area a particular piece falls into.